 Everyone who works with or owns animals tries their best to keep all animals alive.
 In turn, they also know there will always be normal mortality.
 Thus, we need to keep in mind the regulations surrounding disposal.
 Why?
 Proper carcass disposal is crucial in preventing the spread of disease and protecting the environment.
 It is also regulated by South Dakota law with oversight provided by the South Dakota Animal Industry Board.

-South Dakota law requires that animals who have died from non-communicable causes shall be properly disposed of within 36 hours by either burning, or being buried to a depth of four feet, composted or disposed of by a licensed rendering plant.
-Producers should also take site selection into consideration when disposing of carcasses and considering location in relation to public view and proximity to roadways.
-What follows are basic guidelines for proper livestock burial, composting, burning/incineration or rendering.
+South Dakota law requires that animals who have died from non-communicable causes shall be properly disposed of within 36 hours by either burning, being buried to a depth of four feet, incorporated into a composting system or disposed of by a licensed rendering plant.
+Producers should consider location in relation to public view and proximity to roadways when selecting a site.

 - Call before digging.
 Use the SD One Call System at 1-800-781-7474 or Dial 811

 - Avoid extremely porous soils or areas with high amounts of sand or gravel.

 - Minimal setbacks need to be (Figure 1):

 - 1,000 feet away from surface water or boundaries of a floodplain or river